Ultra fudgy homemade brownies swirled with creamy raspberry cheesecake and dotted with fresh raspberries.

 - Bake brownies for 35-45 minutes, or until a toothpick comes out almost clean – which may be shorter or longer.
 Just keep your eye on them and test with a toothpick.
 Mine took exactly 35 minutes.
 Cover the brownies after 20 minutes to avoid the top from browning too much and too quickly.
 Allow brownies to cool completely before cutting into squares, at least 4 hours.
 I set mine on the counter for 30 minutes, then in the refrigerator for 2 hours which sped up the process.

-- Make ahead tip: Brownies stay fresh stored in the refrigerator for 1 week - and may be frozen up to 2 months.
+- Make Ahead & Freezing Instructions: Brownies stay fresh stored in the refrigerator for 1 week – and may be frozen up to 2 months.
 Thaw overnight in the refrigerator before serving.